originaluko/haveibeenpwned/README.md

 The HIBP API now requires the use of a UserAgent.
 Old versions didn't specify this by default.
 Always make sure you're running the latest version.

+If using the CSV import functionality of Get-PwnedAccount.
+The default 1500 millisecond delay between checking pwned accounts may not be large enough and cause rate-limiting.
+Increasing the rate limit can be achieved with parameter "RateLimit" and increasing the value above 1500.

 # Licensing